ibirnam/js_closure_tutorial/closure_tutorial.md

 The above requirements aren't *all* the requirements of Spider-Man, but we need to start somewhere.
 We'll tackle them in sections:

 ### Secret Identity, Health, Stamina, and Webbing
-These should be variables of the Spider-Man character
+These should be variables of the Spider-Man character.
+We'll also include the `quips` from earlier.

 ~~~javascript
 function() {